deevdz/final-project/README.md

 ### Yoga Studio Site with Blog, Shop and Events - Full Stack Development Project for the Code Institute

-This submission is part of the Fullstack Software Development diploma course offered by Code Institute.
+This submission is part of the Full Stack Software Development diploma course offered by Code Institute.

 ## Overview